evolution/generator-wordpress/README.md

 ## Changelog

+- v1.0.4 - Moved across organizations in github and updated urls
 - v1.0.3 – Add `genesis-path` and `genesis-version` options
 - v1.0.2 – Fix issue with `this.resolved` path in downloaded generator
 - v1.0.1 – Cleanup old files